 You can validate your FortiGate-VM license with some FortiManager models.
-To determine whether your FortiManager has the VM activation feature, see the FortiManager datasheet.
+To determine whether your FortiManager has the VM activation feature, see the FortiManager datasheet's Features section.

 To validate your FortiGate-VM with your FortiManager:

 1. To configure your FortiManager as a closed network, enter the following CLI command on your FortiManager: